simonebadaruddin/lookbook/README.md

 # NEW Jewelry usage
-**prepjewel.jsx** and **exportjewel.jsx**
+**jewelresize.jsx**
-- Use prepjewel.jsx first, then exportjewel.jsx to resize and export without needing to rename
+- Use jewelresize.jsx first, then export artboards from Photoshop directly
 - Proceed to the Final section for maintaining all images are under the 1.5MB limit

 # General usage